khval/dummy.card/README.md

 This project started by asking for help on Amigans.net: https://www.amigans.net/modules/newbb/viewtopic.php?topic_id=8982

-As you can see from comments, there no official documentations, about this subject for AmigaOS4.1, instead we have depended on AmigaOS3.x docs.
+As you can see from the comments, there no official documentations, about this subject for AmigaOS4.1, instead we have depended on the AmigaOS3.x docs.
 And open source video board / card drivers for AmigaOS3.x